PIK-ICoNe/AmbientForcing_Paper_Companion/src/powergrids/ieee-rts-96-master/README.md

 The IEEE Reliability Test System-1996 is a benchmark system for power grids.
 It consists of 73 buses and 108 lines with 33 generators.

-In *Data* I provide .csv files for conveniently building the testcases in Julia.
+In *Data* I provide .csv files for conveniently building the test cases in Julia.

 | File | Data |
 |------|------|